-In order to protect people ahead of and during the influenza season, it helpful to understand intention to have a seasonal influenza vaccination during the COVID-19 pandemic.
-To this end, we explored participants’ likelihood of having the seasonal influenza vaccination as part of a larger cross-sectional study investigating attitudes towards a potential COVID-19 vaccination [].
-Previous research exploring factors associated with seasonal influenza vaccination uptake has identified a range of factors that might influence seasonal influenza uptake [7].
+In order to protect people ahead of and during the annual influenza season, it might be helpful to understand intention to have a seasonal influenza vaccination during the COVID-19 pandemic.
+To this end, we explored participants’ likelihood of having the seasonal influenza vaccination as part of a larger cross-sectional study investigating attitudes towards a potential COVID-19 vaccination [6].
+Previous research exploring factors associated with seasonal influenza vaccination uptake has identified a range of factors that might influence seasonal influenza uptake [7,8].
 In this study we focused on socio-demographic factors such as age, ethnicity, and gender, general attitude towards vaccination, fear of needles, and past behavior (whether individuals had previously had a seasonal influenza vaccination).
+We explored these factors in participants who were eligible for the free influenza vaccination under pre-COVID criteria (in place at the time of data collection) and conducted a sensitivity analysis in which we included all those who were eligible under the pandemic-motivated broadened criteria.

 Materials and Methods

 Ethical approval for this study was granted by Keele University’s Research Ethics Committee (reference: PS-200129).
 A nationally representative quota sample of 1500 UK adults (quotas set on age, gender and ethnicity) were recruited through Prolific’s online research panel to complete a cross-sectional survey between 14th and 17th July 2020.
 Participants were included in this study if they were eligible to receive the free influenza vaccine through the NHS at the time of data collection (aged 65 years or over, pregnant, working in health or social care, or in a clinical risk group).
 After providing consent, participants were asked to complete the survey, which included: sociodemographic questions (e.g., age, gender, ethnicity, employment status, highest educational or professional qualification); clinical questions (e.g., whether they or someone else in their household (if applicable) had a chronic illness that made them clinically vulnerable to serious illness from COVID-19); questions about COVID-19 (e.g., whether they were worried about catching coronavirus); and questions about a possible COVID-19 vaccination (e.g., whether they thought most people would get a coronavirus vaccination).
 We also asked participants to what extent they agreed that ‘in general, vaccination is a good thing’ and to what degree they were ‘afraid of needles’ (both on an eleven-point scale from “strongly disagree” to “strongly agree”), and if they had been vaccinated for seasonal influenza last winter (yes/no).
 The outcome measure for this study, influenza vaccination intention, was measured by asking participants how likely they would be to have the seasonal influenza vaccine “this winter” (eleven-point scale, from “extremely unlikely” to “extremely likely”).
-Full details of the wider study, including survey methodology, are reported elsewhere [].
+Full details of the wider study, including survey methodology, are reported elsewhere [6].
+The survey is available in online supplemental file 1.

-Since eligibility for the free influenza vaccine in 2020-2021 was widened after data collection, as a sensitivity analysis, we re-ran analyses using these broader criteria.
+Since eligibility for the free influenza vaccine in the 2020-2021 season was widened after data collection, as a sensitivity analysis, we re-ran analyses using these broader criteria.